patricktran1/AdrianOS/adrianos-play-starter/README.md

 # AdrianOS Play

 A child-friendly game portal built with Next.js.
-It ships with two playable sample games and a slot for the existing Guess Who-style game.
+It ships with playable sample games.

 ## Run locally